cignoir/StealGaze/README.md

 1. You need to log in ffxiv.
 2. Double click 'StealGaze.exe' and start.
 3. Then StealGaze will start to read and parse game-logs automatically.

+## Notice
+* To read chat-logs correctly, you must configure the chat option on ffxiv settings not to filter any logs at least one of chat tabs.

 ## Advanced option
 * You can display the current targeting character's job-icon.